sky-uk/cassandra-operator/design/cassandra-operator-design.md

 - current and desired states are compared to determine the type of changes to apply
 - for each change a corresponding event is triggered synchronously
 - the event is then processed by the `receiver` which applies the changes

+## Interrupting in-progress reconciliations

+The process of applying the changes required in a reconciliation may take some time.
+For example, the `StatefulSet` for the racks of the cluster will be updated one by one, and if an update involves adding new pods, an unknown amount of time will be required in order for data streaming to that pod to complete.
+While this process is happening, the reconciler enters a polling loop, waiting for the operation to complete.

+There are also cases where it will be impossible for the update of all pods in a `StatefulSet` to complete successfully, perhaps if there is insufficient memory, CPU or storage in a cluster to allow a pod to be scheduled.
+In this event, it is possible for the reconciliation process to become "stuck" waiting for an operation to complete.

+In order to account for this possibility, the operator also contains a second component called the interrupter, which is also watching for changes made to `Cassandra` resources.
+When notified of a change to a `Cassandra` or related `ConfigMap` which is currently the subject of a reconciliation, it will check if the `resourceVersion` of either is different from the one which triggered the current reconciliation.
+If this is the case, the interrupter will send an interrupt message down a channel to the reconciler, which will force the reconciler to stop polling.

+Following this, the reconciler will then begin processing the most recent update to the `Cassandra` resource.